isubasinghe/pipekit/starting-with-argo.md

 127.0.0.1 mysql
 ```

-### Cloning Argo Workflows
+## Cloning the Argo Workflows repository
-Before we clone argo workflows, let's make sure that our GOPATH is set by running `echo $GOPATH`.
+Before we clone Argo Workflows, let's make sure that our GOPATH is set by running `echo $GOPATH`.
-Now we need to clone the argo-workflows into exactly the correct directory.
+Now we need to clone the argo-workflows repo into exactly the correct directory.
 This is critical to ensure everything works as expected.
 This directory is `$GOPATH/src/github.com/argoproj/argo-workflows`, you may need to `mkdir` some folders in order to have this structure, feel free to
 do so and then navigate to `$GOPATH/src/github.com/argoproj`.
 From here we may clone the project by running: